opeik/tekken-handbook/Basics/Movement.md

 they're typically high.
 If they're mid, they're generally slow or are punishable on block.
 High attacks can be ducked and punished.
 You can defeat slow, mid homing attacks by a short sidestep cancelled into blocking.
-Fast mid homing attacks will shut down stepping very effectively.
-However, they are generally unsafe on block.
+Fast mid homing attacks will shut down stepping very effectively; however, they are generally unsafe on block.
 You can't throw out unsafe attacks too recklessly since your opponent gets free damage if they block and punish.